phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

         $ cd /path/to/my/development/directories
         $ phonegap create hello com.example.hello HelloWorld
         $ cd hello
-            # use Markdown to document the app in the GitHub site:
+          # use this Markdown file to document the app on the GitHub site:
         $ touch README.md
         $ git init
         $ git add .